HomeCollege Savings GuideUsing Your Alfond Grant

 The Alfond Grant was $500 when it was awarded.
 However, its value may have changed over time.

-Children born between 2009-2012 (and 2008 for babies born at MaineGeneral), received the Alfond Grant, if a NextGen 529 account was opened prior to the child’s first birthday.
+Children born 2009-2012 (and babies born at MaineGeneral in 2008), received the Alfond Grant if a NextGen 529 account was opened prior to the child’s first birthday.

-Children born a Maine resident in 2013 or later were automatically awarded the Alfond Grant.
+Children born Maine residents in 2013 or later were automatically awarded the Alfond Grant.

 If your child has a NextGen 529 account, you can view the Alfond Grant amount there.